warmana/cloudant-docs-fork/source/includes/offerings/_bluemix.md

 Support for Standard plan configurations is optional.
 It is provided by purchasing "Bluemix Standard Support".
-The monthly cost (as at August 2016) is the greater of 10% of the account charge, or $200.
 Support is not available for the Lite plan.

 A pricing calculator for Bluemix Standard Support is available